David Meerman Scott: Marketing the Moon

 Reviewing Marketing the Moon:The Selling of the Apollo Lunar Program for The Boston Globe, Carolyn Y. Johnson writes that the book documents NASA's success in placing the Apollo mission at front-of-mind of ordinary people and The Wall Street Journal found the "decadelong surge of public interest in all things lunar" remarkable.
 Reviewing the book for The New Yorker magazine, Joshua Rothman contrasts the usual "derring-do" presentation of the Apollo program by observing: "Scott and Jurek see it as ... an attempt to convince America, and the world, of its own competence, intelligence, and courage."
 In an essay based on the coverage of astronaut celebrity in their book, Scott and Jurek link it to that of aviation predecessors such as Charles Lindbergh.
 A particularly important facet of the Apollo mission was live television broadcast of the landing.
 Scott calls this "one of the best decisions ever made."
-Besides NASA's own PR tem, many of the Apollo subcontractors invested in innovative press kits.
+Besides NASA's own PR team, many of the Apollo subcontractors invested in innovative press kits.

 The authors critique NASA for assuming that initial levels of public interest would remain high, and not developing a long-term strategy to maintain public engagement and support.